-Navy Criminal History for Enlistment Requirements
+Navy Criminal Disqualifications for Enlistment Requirements

 Certain criminal offenses may preclude enlistment in the United States Navy.
 It's important to note that conviction is not necessarily required.
 The Navy is more interested in whether or not the person actually committed the offense, rather than whether or not some court was lenient or generous in how they handled/prosecuted the offense.

 For the purposes of enlistment in the military, there is no such thing as a "sealed record," or an "expunged record."
 One is required, by law, to list all incidents where one was arrested or charged, regardless of the final outcome.

 Whether or not an offense "counts" or not, depends on whether there was a conviction or any type of adverse adjudication.
 When it comes to criminal offenses, enlistment qualifications, and waivers, the following definitions apply.

 A conviction is the act of finding a person guilty of a crime, offense or other violation of law by a court or competent jurisdiction or other authorized adjudicative authority.
 This includes fines and forfeiture of bond in lieu of trial.

 Adverse adjudication refers to any conviction, finding, decision, sentence, judgment, or disposition other than unconditionally dropped, unconditionally dismissed, or acquitted.
 Participation in a pretrial intervention program as defined below must be processed in the same manner as an adverse adjudication.